riak/riak.github.io/versioned_docs/version-2.1.1/learn/use-cases.md

 [using Riak Search][usage search] or
 [using secondary indexes][usage secondary-indexes].

-## Articles, Blog Posts, and Other Content

-The simplest way to model blog posts, articles, or similar content is to use a bucket in Riak with some unique attribute for logical division of content, such as `blogs` or `articles`.
-Keys could be constructed out of unique identifiers for posts, perhaps the title of each article, a combination of the title and data/time, an integer that can be used as part of a URL string, etc.

-In Riak, you can store content of any kind, from HTML files to plain text to JSON or XML or another document type entirely.
-Keep in mind that data in Riak is opaque, with the exception of [Riak Data Types][dev data types], and so Riak won't "know" about the object unless it is indexed [using Riak Search][usage search] or
-[using secondary indexes][usage secondary-indexes].

 ### Articles et al Complex Case

 Setting up a data model for content becomes more complex based on the querying